Set 2 · Study 1 / 5

 Knowing how to dispose of hazardous waste is imperative for citizens because it can be dangerous to others.

-Synonyms: get rid of, trash, discard
+Synonyms: get rid of, throw away, discard

 Origin: late Middle English: from Old French disposer, from Latin disponere ‘arrange’, influenced by dispositus ‘arranged’ and Old French poser ‘to place’